-With the lights on, the city looks completey different.
+With the lights on, the city looks completely different.

 61. Party with free admission

-Hootananny Brixton club offer many free entry gigs.
+Hootananny Brixton club offers many free entry gigs.

 If you like reggae, ska, and folk music that’s the place to go!

-The museum’s cafe, The Habit, also remains open til late.
+The museum’s cafe, The Habit, also remains open till late.
 It offers special deals on food!